 The First Circuit reversed Dzhokhar Tsarnaev's death sentence on the grounds that prospective jurors were not properly screened for bias and that the trial judge should have admitted evidence linking Tamerlan Tsarnaev to a prior triple murder in order to bolster Dzhokhar's defense that he was acting under his older brother's influence at the time of the Boston Marathon bombings.
 See United States v.
 Tsarnaev, 968 F.3d 24 (1st Cir.
 2020).
-But the Supreme Court disagreed, holding that the trial court did not abuse its discretion either in refusing to ask prospective jurors to list the facts they had learned about the case prior to trial or, as discussed further in the material above supplementing Page 427, in excluding the evidence allegedly implicating Tamerlan in the previous murders.
+But the Supreme Court disagreed, holding that the trial court did not abuse its discretion either in refusing to ask prospective jurors to list the facts they had learned about the case prior to trial or in excluding the evidence allegedly implicating Tamerlan in the previous murders.
 See United States v.
 Tsarnaev, 142 S. Ct.
 1024 (2022).
+For further information about the Supreme Court's opinion and later developments in the case, see the material above supplementing Page 427.